winesapOS/winesapOS/README.md

 - **Upstream.** Stay as vanilla and upstream as possible.
 - **Portability.** Be the most portable and modern x86_64 operating system.

 Want to help support our work?
-Consider helping out with open feature and bug [GitHub issues](https://github.com/winesapOS/winesapOS/issues).
-Our [CONTRIBUTING.md](CONTRIBUTING.md) guide provides all of the information you need to get started as a winesapOS contributor.
+Report any bugs or feature requests to our [GitHub Issues](https://github.com/winesapOS/winesapOS/issues).
+For developers, our [CONTRIBUTING.md](CONTRIBUTING.md) guide provides all of the information you need to get started as a winesapOS contributor.
+If you are a Go developer, we need the most help with the [archupgrade-go](https://github.com/winesapOS/archupgrade-go) project.

 **TABLE OF CONTENTS**